RuihanYuan/VirusProject/README.md

 The scripts are written in **Python**, which you will need to run them.
 Managing Python installations is never easier nowadays with **Anaconda**.
 We will also use Anaconda to install and manage all of the dependancies.

-To install Anaconda on your machine, please follow the [Anaconda Installation Documentation](https://docs.anaconda.com/anaconda/install/).
+To install Anaconda, please follow the [Anaconda Installation Documentation](https://docs.anaconda.com/anaconda/install/).

-After installing Anaconda, to verify you have installed it correctly, use:
+To verify Anaconda has been installed correctly, use:

 ```bash
 conda --version
 ```

-and if your machine has Anaconda installed, you should see its version info.
+version info should be displayed if Anaconda is installed properly.

 To set up the rest of the dependencies, please follow the following steps: